EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 - **UDP_PORT**
   - This port is what the nodeMCU assumes it will receive streaming pixel data through.
 Not usually necessary to change unless you have conflicts.

----

-## Connecting to a wireless network
+## Connecting to a wireless network:

 The first thing this software will want to do is connect to a wifi network.
 These two steps are what the nodeMCU tries to do when powered on: